UAB looks for home win vs UTEP

-DIALING IT UP A NOTCH: The Miners have scored 69.5 points per game to Conference USA opponents so far.
-That’s an improvement from the 66 per game they put up over three non-conference games.

-FACILITATING THE OFFENSE: Tavin Lovan has either made or assisted on 44 percent of all UAB field goals over the last three games.
-The junior guard has 25 field goals and 10 assists in those games.

-SIGNIFICANCE OF 68: UTEP is 0-7 when its offense scores 68 points or fewer.
-UAB is a perfect 13-0 when it holds opponents to 68 or fewer points.
-The Blazers have allowed 64.6 points per game over their last five.
+SIGNIFICANCE OF 68: UTEP is 0-8 when its offense scores 68 points or fewer.
+UAB is a perfect 14-0 when it holds opponents to 68 or fewer points and has allowed 60.8 points per game over its last five.

-TWO STREAKS: UTEP has dropped its last three road games, scoring 59 points and allowing 74.3 points during those contests.
-UAB has won its last five home games, scoring an average of 72.2 points while giving up 62.4.
+PERFECT WHEN: UAB is a perfect 13-0 when the team makes four or more 3-pointers.
+The Blazers are 2-2 when the team hits fewer than four threes.

-TOUGH DEFENSE: UAB has held opposing teams to 58.1 points per game this season, the third-lowest figure among all Division I teams.
+TOUGH DEFENSE: UAB has held opposing teams to 57.7 points per game this year, the third-lowest figure among all Division I teams.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25